• Home

 Relationships

-• Neighbors commit to being part of a community for everyone’s mutual benefit.
+• Neighbors are committed to being part of a community that mutually benefits everybody.

 • Cohousing cultivates a culture of sharing and caring.

-• Design features and neighborhood size (typically 20-40 homes) promote frequent interaction and close relationships.
+• Designed to have features and neighborhood size that promote frequent interaction and close relationships.
+Communities typically have 20-40 homes in them.

 Picture